lilmuckers/magento-lilmuckers_queue/README.md

  * **Memory**
   * Ensure that workers clean up after themselves, removing items from memory that are no longer needed (for example - products that were loaded for a job, but aren't needed anymore).
 This is because the worker script is a long running process, so if things are left floating the process can quickly run out of memory and need to be restarted.
   * Process management tools such as **supervisord** (http://supervisord.org/) can be used to restart a task when a memory limit is reached - but ensure that if your task uses a lot of memory just as a matter of course - that it isn't tripping this limit.
+ * Using a slower queueing service (Such as **Amazon SQS**) may not result in a fast enough turnaround of workers.
+So if the queue is being used for something like **update on save** index updates - the indexes may take a few minutes to run after a user has saved a product